cloudstead/cloudstead-server/README.md

 cloudstead-server
 =================

-Implements the public website for cloudstead.io and the "launcher" app to launch cloudos instances in the cloudstead hosted environment.
+Implements the public website for cloudstead.io and the "launcher" app to launch and manage cloudos instances.

 ##### License
 For personal or non-commercial use, this code is available under the [GNU Affero General Public License, version 3](https://www.gnu.org/licenses/agpl-3.0.html).
 For commercial use, please contact cloudstead.io

+## Launching a cloudstead-server host:

 The absolute necessities:

+  * a target host running Ubuntu 14.x, with:
-a target hostname
+    * a valid DNS-reachable hostname
+    * a user account that you can log into via an SSH key (password-less)
+    * the above user account has password-less sudo privileges

-SSL Cert for the target hostname.
+  * A valid SSL certificate for the target hostname.

-Wildcard SSL Cert for cloudsteads launched from here.
+  * A Wildcard SSL certificate for cloudsteads launched from here.
 Launched cloudsteads will not allow ssh access until the cert is replaced.

-DNS: Dyn credentials or rooty config for managing your local dns. built in tinydns support.
+  * DNS: Dyn credentials or rooty config for managing your local dns. built in tinydns support.

 Cloud:
 AWS access/secret key